-The Norton Sound red king crab fishery is currently the largest single species fishery in Norton Sound.
-As purchasers of Norton Sound red king crab, Norton Sound Economic Development Corporation (NSEDC) is highly involved in the mechanisms, research and survey work essential for sustainably managing the area crab fishery.
-The fishery not only supports commercial crabbers, but also the many Norton Sound residents who partake in subsistence fishing.
+The Norton Sound red king crab (Paralithodes camtschaticus) fishery is historically the largest single species fishery in Norton Sound.
+Norton Sound Seafood Products, a division of NSEDC, is the primary commercial purchaser of Norton Sound red king crab, and therefore NSFR&D is highly invested in the research that is essential for sustainable crab management.
+The fishery not only supports regional commercial interests, but also countless residents who partake in subsistence fishing.
+In addition to red king crab, blue king crab (Paralithodes platypus) and spiny king crab (Paralithodes brevipes) are also utilized for subsistence purposes in the region.

 Crab Tagging Studies

-NSEDC has supported and supplemented the crab trawl surveys performed every three years by ADF&G. These surveys are the most important tool used to set the harvest guidelines for red king crab.
+NSEDC has long supported and supplemented ADF&G’s Norton Sound Red King Crab Trawl Survey.
+The survey was originally conducted on a triennial schedule, but has been performed annually since 2017.
+These surveys are the most important tool used to set the harvest guidelines for red king crab.